sean-public/fast-skiplist/README.md

 > "Perfection is achieved not when there is nothing more to add, but rather when there is nothing more to take away"    *— Antoine de Saint-Exupery*

 If fast-skiplist is faster than other packages with the same features, it's because it does *less* wherever possible.
-It locks less, it blocks less, and it makes fewer syscalls.
+It locks less, it blocks less, and it traverses less data.
+Even with these tricks up its sleeve, it has fewer lines of code than most implementations.

+###### Calculating the Height of New Nodes

 When inserting, it calculates "height" directly instead of consecutive "coin tosses" to add levels.
 Additionally, it uses a local PRNG source that isn't blocked globally for improved concurrent insert performance.